Lubricants

 These act as a barrier between the mouth and the vagina and/or anus, preventing the transmission of infections such as herpes, HPV, chlamydia, gonorrhoea, among others.

-You will hardly find latex bands for sale in pharmacies, and few condom distribution teams have bands to give you.
+You will hardly find latex bands for sale in pharmacies, and few condom distribution teams have bands to offer.
 You can purchase latex bands by ordering them online.

 You can make your own latex barrier using an external or internal condom: